Skip navigation

 At the university level, there is a real and urgent need for rigorous research and debate regarding fundamental human issues.
 How can scholars better understand prevailing narratives and counternarratives as they relate to socio-political, economic, and other forces that impact the human condition?
 Interdisciplinary research in the sciences and humanities is crucial.
 Our Working Group seeks to build on and enhance the scholarship of group members and to augment their research output.
 Our goal contributes to strategic plans at our respective universities to increase its academic and research profile, attract higher quality graduate and undergraduate students, and position ourselves as competitors in global education.

-Our Working Group provides mechanisms for both undergraduate and graduate students to develop critical tools needed to become productive global citizens.
 The Working Group provides the interdisciplinary theoretical frameworks necessary for interdisciplinary training in the humanities and social sciences.
-These frameworks enable students to think about diverse issues more holistically and to closely interrogate issues of ethics, inclusivity, citizenship, and civic responsibility
+These frameworks enable students to think about diverse issues more holistically and to closely interrogate issues of ethics, inclusivity, citizenship, and civic responsibility.

 Group Organizers